 Jeep stuck in the river.
 Heiða and Stuart waiting for help.

 The cameraman descends into the gorge in front of Dettifoss.

 Filming the cars chases was sometimes carried out like this.

-Two similar.
-The one on the right was allowed to fall into the waterfall.
+Two corpses.
+The one on the right was dropped into Dettifoss.

 Stuart ‘corpse‘ (Dallas Adams) and Heiða by Dettifoss.

-… And he falls into the oily North Atlantic.
+… and falling into the oily North Atlantic ocean.